-1Further information on the allied health professionals can be found at the Allied Health Professionals Australia website (at ahpa.com.au/)
+1 Further information on the allied health professionals can be found at the Allied Health Professionals Australia website (at ahpa.com.au/)

 Any services not recognised by Allied Health Professionals Australia, such as Life Coaching or Life Skills Coaching, are not allowable under this category.

 Professional services can be delivered either in person, or via video or teleconference.

 Providers can claim missed Appointments for externally supplied services only, but claims are limited to 3 instances per Participant per Provider per Financial Year, up to 180 minutes in total per Financial Year.

-Additional requirements for delivery by staff of Own Organisation and Related Entity. organioacion ana notacoa Entrey.
+Additional requirements for delivery by staff of Own Organisation and Related Entity.

 Standard rates apply for professional services delivered by an appropriately qualified staff member employed by a Provider's Own Organisation or Related Entity.
-The maximum amounts for that can be claimed are calculated according to the following rates: For individual sessions, preparation of psychological reports or group sessions attended by up to 5 Participants: • \$240.00 per hour (\$4.00 per minute) (GST inclusive) for services delivered by a qualified allied health professional.
+The maximum amounts for that can be claimed are calculated according to the following rates:

+For individual sessions, preparation of psychological reports or group sessions attended by up to 5 Participants:

+\$240.00 per hour (\$4.00 per minute) (GST inclusive) for services delivered by a qualified allied health professional.

-• \$259.80 per hour (\$4.33 per minute) (GST inclusive) for services delivered by a qualified psychologist.
+\$259.80 per hour (\$4.33 per minute) (GST inclusive) for services delivered by a qualified psychologist.
 For group sessions attended by 6 or more Participants: \$40.20 per Participant per hour (\$0.67 per Participant per minute) (GST inclusive) for services delivered by a qualified allied health professional. \$43.20 per Participant per hour (\$0.72 per Participant per minute) (GST inclusive) for services delivered by a qualified psychologist.
 If Participants from a Provider's Caseload make up a portion of the Participants in a group session, a Provider must only claim the pro-rata amount of the relevant group session standard rate.
 For example, if a Provider has 2 Participants out of 5 Participants in a one-hour group session delivered by a qualified psychologist of a Related Entity, a Provider should claim \$51.96 (GST inclusive) for each Participant (that is, \$259.80 divided by 5 Participants = \$51.96 per Participant per hour).
 The Department's IT System allows the total invoice amount to be reduced where required.
-Wage Subsidies Refer to the Wage Subsidies Chapter on how to reimburse wage subsidies from the Employment Fund.
-Refer to the Wage Subsidies Chapter for further information on system Documentary Evidence requirements.
+Refer to the Wage Subsidies Chapter for further information on system and Refer to the Wage Subsidies Chapter on how to Documentary Evidence requirements.
+Wage Subsidies reimburse wage subsidies from the Employment Fund.

-This category is for purchases that are directly related In addition, for this category Providers must:

-to training, participation in programs or Employment
+This category is for purchases that are directly related to training, participation in programs or Employment that are:

-that are: • Enter the purchase type in the Department's IT System, outlining the

-purchase how they link to the Participant's goals and/or participation

-Not a prohibited purchase, and in Parent Pathways.

-• Cannot be recorded against another category. -
+- Not a prohibited purchase, and - Cannot be recorded against another category.

-For example:

 Examples of purchases under this category include:

-Work asfaty basta, panto and a high via yeat have been nurshaged for the

-Work safety boots, pants and a high-vis vest have been purchased for the

-Clothing, for example: Participant in preparation for starting their apprenticeship on [date].
+- Clothing, for example:

-work-related clothing, for example,

-business blouse/shirts, non-slip nurse
+- work-related clothing, for example, business blouse/shirts, non-slip nurse shoes

-Work-Related shoes

-Items personal protective clothing, such as

-hi-vis shirts and steel cap boots.
+- personal protective clothing, such as hi-vis shirts and steel cap boots.

-• The purchase of tools, books and equipment

-required by a Participant to find and keep a

-job, or to participate in training, programs,
+- The purchase of tools, books and equipment required by a Participant to find and keep a job, or to participate in training, programs, and/or education.

-and/or education.

-Pre-employment medical checks.
+- Pre-employment medical checks.

-Working with Children checks.
+- Working with Children checks.

-Working with Vulnerable People checks.
+- Working with Vulnerable People checks.

-Police checks for Participants.
+- Police checks for Participants.

-Professional resume writing or job preparedness
+Professional resume writing or job preparedness assistance.

-assistance.